 Presented by Jayme Lieberman, MD, FACS

-This presentation gives attendees an understanding of what, how, why, and when it is important to code clinical procedures properly for documentation purposes at your institution.
+This presentation gives viewers an understanding of what, how, why, and when it is important to code clinical procedures properly for documentation purposes at your institution.

 Presented by Scott A. Leckman, MD, FACS

 This webinar led by Dr. Leckman, takes attendees through a discussion of domestic volunteerism by surgeons.
 You will learn how to prepare for and find volunteerism opportunities, as well as discuss what volunteering means to your life.
-The 55-minute session will end with a question-and-answer period.
+The 55-minute session ends with a question-and-answer period.